 This exhibit shows the finest Art Nouveau pieces from the collection of the Museum of Applied Arts.
 In addition to Hungarian, British, Austrian and French styles of Art Nouveau are also presented.
 Visitors will get a glimpse into typical bourgeois Hungarian homes of the turn of the century that often featured Zsolnay ceramics, glass works by Tiffany, and jewellery by Lalique.

-Concerts, exhibitions, and other upcoming events in Budapest.
+Concerts, exhibitions, and other upcoming events in Budapest we're excited about.

 Seder plates by Herend Porcelain ManufactoryTemporary Exhibition